growilabs/growi-docs/docs/en/dev/tips/debugging.md

 1. Start development server `yarn dev`.
 1. [Firefox DevTools](https://developer.mozilla.org/ja/docs/Learn/Common_questions/What_are_browser_developer_tools)
     - You can debug client-side code by using [JavaScript Debugger](https://firefox-source-docs.mozilla.org/devtools-user/debugger/).
-    - If you open a TypeScript file by `Ctrl + P`, a original source file is a file of the name with a random suffix such as `?xxxx`.
+    - If you open a TypeScript file by `Ctrl + P`, an original source file is a file of the name with a random suffix such as `?xxxx`.
         - Or you can select a file under the `Webpack` folder from the source file tree in the left column.

 ![Firefox debugger panel](/assets/images/debugging-firefox-debugger-panel.png)